Illinois Institute of Technology Academic Campus: Early 21st century

 Work on the campus center was delayed due to a dispute over whether it should be set back from the adjacent Commons building.
 Helmut Jahn, one of the runner-ups for the campus center design, won a subsequent competition for the State Street Village dormitory buildings at State and 33rd streets, beating out seven competitors.
 Work on Jahn's dormitories, just south of the campus center, began in May 2002, and they were completed in July 2003.
 This was followed in September by Koolhaas's new campus center, which was Koolhaas's first design to be completed in the U.S. The dormitories and campus center were the campus's first major new structures in several decades and were intended to complement Mies's original designs.
 Crain's Chicago Business described the new buildings as "both a sign of what has occurred and a catalyst for further change", referring to how IIT's enrollment, grant funding, and research activity had all increased over the previous decade.

 A microgrid, or small power grid, was installed at the campus in the late 2000s to protect the buildings from sudden power outages.
 Around that time, IIT president John Anderson sought to construct a technology research building to attract researchers and students.
 IIT announced in 2012 that it would spend $30 million to construct a five-story technological innovation building.
 The structure was the first academic building on campus since Stuart Hall in 1971 (Note: The only other non-service structures built during this period, the McCormick Tribune Campus Center and State Street Village, had not been academic buildings.) and was named for Ed Kaplan, an IIT alumnus who donated $11 million to help found the innovation center.
 Work on the Kaplan Institute building began in 2016, and it was completed in October 2018.
 IIT sold the Armour Institute Main Building to a developer in 2017, and several of the dormitories were renovated in the 2020s.
+IIT students relandscaped a 1.2 acre area between Hermann Hall and Galvin Library in 2025, converting it into a prairie.